RowenTey/SC1015-Predictive-Modelling/README.md

 - extremely complex predictive models (e.g. LSTM) are popularly used to predict stock prices
 - many financial firms and organisations rely on these models for risk management and profit maximisation

+Are these models really reliable?
+Do they have any weaknesses?
 Can we produce more reliable predictions using alternative models?

 ## The Team